sloria/TextBlob/docs/quickstart.rst

     >>> chinese_blob = TextBlob(u"美丽优于丑陋")
     >>> chinese_blob.translate(from_lang="zh-CN", to='en')
-    TextBlob("Beautiful is better than ugly")
+    TextBlob("Beauty is better than ugly")

 You can also attempt to detect a TextBlob's language using :meth:`TextBlob.detect_language() <TextBlob.detect_language>`.